neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Evaluates a division of nodes into communities based on the proportion of relationships that cross community boundaries.

+.. py:function:: gds.dag.topologicalSort.stream(G: Graph, **config: Any) -> DataFrame

+    Returns a topological ordering of the nodes in a directed acyclic graph (DAG).

+.. py:function:: gds.dag.longestPath.stream(G: Graph, **config: Any) -> DataFrame

+    Finds the longest path that leads to a node in a directed acyclic graph (DAG).

 .. py:function:: gds.degree.mutate(G: Graph, **config: Any) -> Series[Any]

     Degree centrality measures the number of incoming and outgoing relationships from a node.